|Overall Rating:||Overall Rating|

 |Skill Level Needed:||N/A|

-|Income Potential:||Far Less Than Half The Minimum Wage|
+|Income Potential:||Below Minimum Wage|

 I say less than half because you have to factor in the time you waste on registering for each survey or other tasks every single time.

-Then you factor in the amount of surveys that either are defective, you don’t qualify, don’t credit you for completion, etc., and in all of these you waste all that time I mentioned above.
+Then you factor in the number of surveys that either is defective, you don’t qualify, don’t credit you for completion, etc.

 You may want to ask yourself if you would be willing to work at a burger joint for less than three dollars an hour (or even 6 cents an hour on certain tasks!).

 Then again, there are members who just don’t care and do this as a hobby.

 Sure, trial offers may earn you the most points, however, signing up for 40 to 50 all going on different days could be dangerous.

-If you lose track of a few, those companies will charge you full amounts after trial expires, and they actually count on this mistake from a lot of members.
+If you lose track of a few, those companies will charge you full amounts after the trial expires, and they actually count on this mistake from a lot of members.

 That is because you will be giving out your credit card info at sign up and possibly losing far more than you would have made.

-My take on the shopping tasks part is that spending your own money to get a very minor cash back credit.
-A discount, or worse, rewards points, should not be considered earning.
+My take on the shopping tasks part is spending your own money to get a very minor cashback credit.

-There is also a very high chance Fusion Cash and the participating “mall stores” will be making a far bigger sales commission than the pittance you make in cash back.
+There is also a very high chance FusionCash and the participating œmall stores will be making a far bigger sales commission than the pittance you make in cashback.

-Another of the trials involves watching videos – for about a penny to 2 cents per 2 minute ad clip, trailer, etc.
+Another of the trials involves watching videos for about a penny to 2 cents per 2 minute ad clip, trailer, etc.

-Fusion Cash can earn you a little more by referring people.
-However, most will bug their friends (in real life and social media) and family, and possibly create hostility towards you for it.
+FusionCash can earn you a little more by referring people.
+However, most will bug their friends (in real life and on social media) and family, and possibly create hostility towards you for it.